-An application to enter the Tradepoint Atlantic property into the Maryland Department of the Environment Voluntary Cleanup Program (MDE-VCP) was submitted to the MDE on September 10, 2014.
+An application to enter the full Tradepoint Atlantic property (3,100 acres) into the Maryland Department of the Environment Voluntary Cleanup Program (MDE-VCP) was submitted to the MDE and delivered on June 27, 2014.
 The property's current and anticipated future use is Tier 3 (Industrial), and plans for the property include demolition and redevelopment over the next several years.

-Parcel B7 is part of the acreage that was removed (Carveout Area) from inclusion in the Multimedia Consent Decree between Bethlehem Steel Corporation, the USEPA, and the MDE (effective October 8, 1997) as documented in correspondence received from the USEPA on September 12, 2014.
+Parcel B7 and Parcel B25 are part of the acreage that was removed (Carveout Area) from inclusion in the Multimedia Consent Decree between Bethlehem Steel Corporation, the USEPA, and the MDE (effective October 8, 1997) as documented in correspondence received from the USEPA on September 12, 2014.
 Based on this agreement, the USEPA has determined that no further investigation or corrective measures will be required under the terms of the Consent Decree for the Carveout Area.
 However, the SA reflects that the property within the Carveout Area will remain subject to the USEPA's Resource Conservation and Recovery Act (RCRA) Corrective Action authorities.

 Tradepoint Atlantic has developed an initial master plan for the entire site that shows potential future development areas across the entire Tradepoint Atlantic property.
 This master plan is a working document and it is expected to undergo subsequent revisions in the future.
-The plan shows that while no specific development plans are in progress at this time, 100% of the total area within Parcel B7 may ultimately be proposed for development and associated environmental capping (paving, landscaping, etc.) as appropriate.
+The plan shows that while no specific development plans are in progress at this time, 100% of the total area within Parcel B7 and Parcel B25 may ultimately be proposed for development and associated capping (paving, landscaping, etc.) as appropriate.

 The objective of this Phase II Investigation is to identify the presence or absence of any existing hazardous conditions for future tenants or personnel working on the Site.
-During the Phase II Investigation, soil samples will be collected for analysis from a total of 47 soil borings to assess the presence or absence of soil contamination in Parcel B7.
-Sub-slab soil gas samples will also be collected from below several existing buildings, but the exact number and locations of these samples are yet to be determined.
-It is anticipated that the MDE will wish to inspect the existing buildings and provide input for the sub-slab soil gas sampling plan.
-Therefore, a Work Plan Addendum will be prepared and submitted at a later date to provide the sub-slab soil gas sampling plan and requirements for Parcel B7.
+During the Phase II Investigation, soil samples will be collected for analysis from a total of 52 locations in Parcel B7 (including two sediment samples collected from a stormwater pond) and 14 locations in Parcel B25 to assess the presence or absence of contamination at the Site.
+Sub-slab soil gas samples may be collected in the future, pending review of the analytical results obtained from the proposed soil and sediment samples.
+If necessary, a Work Plan Addendum may be prepared and submitted at a later date to provide the sub-slab soil gas sampling plan and requirements for Parcel B7.
+Parcel B25 contains two existing Yacht Clubs, but no sub-slab soil gas samples are necessary for these buildings because they are built over vented crawl spaces rather than slab-on-grade foundations.
 Groundwater at the Site has been previously assessed by the Area B Groundwater Investigation (conducted in accordance with the approved Phase II Investigation Work Plan: Area B Groundwater Investigation dated and submitted October 6, 2015).

 Following the receipt of analytical data, a Human Health Screening Level Risk Assessment (SLRA) will be completed to evaluate the potential risk to future workers, and a Phase II Investigation Report will be prepared to summarize the findings.